JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 In our context, services are used by the controllers.
 They have no direct correspondence with the Swagger configuration definition file, that is, they are services that support the controllers, and not the services of which _swagger-service-skeleton_ speaks.
 Services might include things like security, persistence (database), etcetera.

-The services are injected, and that means that a bit of magic happens by the framework that allows this to work, and that makes it easier ...
+The services are injected, and that means that a bit of magic happens by the framework that allows this to work.
+Service classes are instantiated _before_ the controller class that they are injected into.

 The services do not _need_ to be written now, and I would suggest deferring the writing of them until once the application structure has been completed (step #7).

-An __important note__ about services - the services injection is not suitable for promise based services.

 #### Name resolution